rottingresearch/linkrot/README.md

 ### extract_arxiv(text)
 Arguments:

-	text: String of text to extract arxivs from
+	text: String of text to extract arXivs from

 Usage:
 ```python
 arxiv = extract_arxiv(text)
 ```

-Return type: Set `<class 'set'>` of arxivs
+Return type: Set `<class 'set'>` of arXivs

 Information Provided: All arxivs in the text

 ### extract_doi(text)
 Arguments:

-	text: String of text to extract dois from
+	text: String of text to extract DOIs from

 Usage:
 ```python
 doi = extract_doi(text)
 ```

-Return type: Set `<class 'set'>` of dois
+Return type: Set `<class 'set'>` of DOIs

 Information Provided: All dois in the text